A Survey of Knowledge Tracing: Models, Variants, and Applications: Applications

 \section{Applications}

-Although knowledge tracing is an emerging research area, it has already been applied in a wide variety of scenarios.
-In the following, we survey the applications of KT models in three typical educational scenarios: learning resources recommendation, adaptive learning, and educational gaming.
+Although knowledge tracing is an emerging research area, it has already been applied in a wide variety of scenarios. {In the following, we will first survey the applications of KT models in two typical educational scenarios: learning resources recommendation and adaptive learning.
+Then, we will discuss broader applications of KT beyond student learning.}